Consensys/doc.goquorum/docs/Concepts/Privacy/PrivateTransactionManager.md

 ## Using a connection configuration file

-Using a configuration file allows you to specify more options for the connection to the Transaction Manager.
+Using a configuration file allows you to specify more options for the connection to the transaction manager.

 ```bash
 export PRIVATE_CONFIG=path/to/connection-config-file.toml